pfsense/docs/source/development/developer-style-guide.rst

 JavaScript Specific Rules
 -------------------------

-* pfSense does not support outdated browsers, so do not take special measures to use code required by old/obsolete browsers or rendering engines
+* pfSense software does not support outdated browsers, so do not take special measures to use code required by old/obsolete browsers or rendering engines
-* pfSense includes, among other JavaScript resources, Bootstrap and jQuery.
+* pfSense software includes, among other JavaScript resources, Bootstrap and jQuery.
 While native JavaScript is best for simple tasks, if a developer can accomplish a goal easily using an included library, they can use it instead
-* pfSense does not currently utilize ``transpiler`` or similar utilities
+* pfSense software does not currently utilize ``transpiler`` or similar utilities
 * Take special care with user input or statements/variables that can be populated with user input to avoid creating a vulnerability vector such as XSS.
 User fields must be encoded or otherwise sanitized